 By Daniel Eagles.
 Last Updated 7th October.
 Welcome to our harassment claims guide.
 We’re covering everything that you should know about how to claim harassment at work compensation.
 So, are you or a relative the victim of bullying at work in the past?
 Alternatively, is the harassment at work ongoing, but do you wish to put a stop to it?
 If so, you’re in the right place.
 This guide will provide legal help and advice on how to get the bullying at work compensation you deserve.

-Bullying are common.
-In many cases, people who are attacked in this way often don’t even see it as something they can claim compensation for.
-They see it simply as one of those things that just happens.
-This couldn’t be further from the truth, especially in bullying at work cases.
+Harassment and bullying behaviours are, unfortunately, common.
+In many cases, people who are attacked often don’t realise they can claim workers compensation for bullying at work.
+They see it simply as one of those things that happen.
+This couldn’t be further from the truth, especially in cases of bullying in the workplace.

 Select a Section:

 - A guide to compensation claims for bullying

 - Types of bullying that can be claimed for

 - Cases of bullying are on the rise.